-In Time Series Lab, a wide range of unobserved components can be included in α_t .
-Among these are non-stationary components like Trend and Seasonal, and stationary components like Autoregressive processes of order p.
-The score-driven framework easily takes explanatory variables into account as well, something which we will use for the modelling of the VIX time series.
-Furthermore, Time Series Lab allows the user to choose from several probability distributions $p(y_t|\mu_t, \sigma_t)$.
+Several time-varying components can be included in $\alpha_t$ .
+Among them are non-stationary components like Trend and Seasonal but also stationary components like Autoregressive processes of order p.
+Furthermore, the score-driven framework easily takes explanatory variables into account as well, something which we will use for the modelling of the VIX time series.
+Finally, several probability distribution $p(y_t|\mu_t,\sigma_t)$ can be applied to the data and the resulting new models can be compared for their model fit and forecast accuracy.
+Applying a different distribution is in general a routine task as only the log likelihood, which is available in closed-form, and the scaled score need to be re-calculated.